 Legendary trainer Gai Waterhouse has described the surge of upgrades to black-type races in Australia under a new Pattern process as “pernicious inflation at its worst”.

-It is understood that Racing Victoria and the Victoria Racing Club have made a call which would impact horses progressing from the St Leger to the Melbourne Cup.
+Racing Victoria and the Victoria Racing Club have made a specific call on the St Leger which will impact horses progressing from that race to the Melbourne Cup.

 Because the 2600-metre race is not viewed as having black-type, a victory would not be sufficient to pass the first ballot clause for the Melbourne Cup.
 That has relevance to just one runner in the St Leger, the Matthew Smith-trained Waltham.